Executive Summary

 Why this matters

-Communicating statistics on risk is an important part of patient information But, 61% of people aged 16-65 are unable to understand and use health information if numeracy skills are required[1].
+Communicating benefits, risks and uncertainties is an important part of patient information.
+6 in 10 people aged 16-65 are unable to understand health information if numeracy skills are required[1].
 As information producers, our job is to help people feel confident in making decisions about their health.

 Numbers not words

-- Use natural numbers rather than percentages, for example 10 in 100, rather than 10%.
+- Use natural frequencies rather than percentages, for example 10 in 100, rather than 10%.

 Use absolute risk rather than relative risk